coffee2code/always-allow-admin-comments/README.md

 # Always Allow Admin Comments

-A plugin for WordPress that allows an admin user (when logged in) to always be able to comment on a post, even if the post's comments are closed.
+A plugin for WordPress that allows an admin user (when logged in) to always be able to comment on a post, even if comments are closed for the post.

 ## Installation